NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-02.md

 ## Impact

-While search engine discovery does not directly compromise the application, it significantly enhances an attacker's ability to :
+Server fingerprinting enables attackers to:

-- Map application functionality quickly
+- Identify server software and technologies in use
-- Identify attack verctors without active probing
+- Research known vulnerabilities for specific versions
-- Discover legacy or hidden endpoints
+- Tailor attack payloads and exploitation techniques
-- Chain with authentication, authorization, or input validation flaws
+- Reduce reconnaissance time and noise

-This exposure lowers the overall security posture of the application.
+While not directly exploitable on its own, this information disclosure weakens the overall security posture of the application.

 -----------